Yes and no: Aye and variants

 The word aye (/aɪ/) as a synonym for yes in response to a question dates to the 1570s.
 According to the Online Etymology Dictionary, it is of unknown origin.
 It may derive from the word I (in the context of "I assent"); as an alteration of the Middle English yai ("yes"); or the adverb aye (meaning always "always, ever"), which comes from the Old Norse ei.
-Using aye to mean yes is archaic, having disappeared from most of the English-speaking world, but is notably still used by people from parts of Wales, Scotland, Northern Ireland and Northern England in the UK, and in other parts of Ulster in Ireland.
+Using aye to mean yes is archaic, having disappeared from most of the English-speaking world, but is notably still used by people from parts of Wales, Scotland, Northern Ireland and Northern England, and (rarely) the Isle of Man in the UK, and in other parts of Ulster in Ireland.

 In December 1993, a witness in a court in Stirlingshire, Scotland, answered "aye" to confirm he was the person summoned, but was told by a sheriff judge that he must answer either yes or no, or else be held in contempt of court.
 When asked if he understood, he replied "aye" again, and was imprisoned for 90 minutes for contempt of court.
 On his release he said, "I genuinely thought I was answering him."

 Aye is also a common word in parliamentary procedure, where the phrase the ayes have it means that a motion has passed.
 In the House of Commons of the British Parliament, MPs vote orally by saying "aye" or "no" to indicate they approve or disapprove of the measure or piece of legislation.
 (In the House of Lords, by contrast, members say "content" or "not content" when voting).

 The term has also historically been used in nautical usage, often phrased as "aye, aye, sir" duplicating the word "aye".
 Fowler's Dictionary of Modern English Usage (1926) explained that the nautical phrase was at that time usually written ay, ay, sir.

 The informal, affirmative phrase why-aye (also rendered whey-aye or way-eye) is used in the dialect of northeast England, most notably by Geordies.

 In New England English, chiefly in Maine, ayuh is used; also variants such as eyah, ayeh or ayup.
 It is believed to be derived from either the nautical or Scottish use of aye.